iutinvg/iutinvg.github.io/_posts/2013-06-12-redmine-vs-trac.md

 Yeah, yet another article regarding this silent battle and why I choose Trac.

-One of the main argument in Redmine's favour is multiproject support.
+One of the main argument in Redmine's favour is a multiproject support.
 Trac doesn't support it.
 That's why my initial decision was to use Redmine.
 But wait a second...
-What is *multiproject support*?
+What is a *multiproject support*?
 And why it could be necessary?

 Different project involves: